ma-laforge/GracePlot.jl/README.md

 The GracePlot.jl module is a simple control interface for Grace/xmgrace - providing more publication-quality plotting facilities to Julia.

-## Sample Code
+## Samples

-The [test](test/) directory contains a few demonstrations on how to use GracePlot.jl.
+The [sample](sample/) directory contains a few demonstrations on how to use GracePlot.jl.

+The [template](sample/template/) directory contains a repository of sample Grace template (parameter) files.

 ## Dependencies